pallosp/conic_research_sympy/README.md

 This project provides a symbolic framework for working with classic Euclidean and projective geometry in 2D.
-Built on top of [SymPy](https://www.sympy.org/), it offers tools to construct, transform, and analyze geometric entities such as points, lines and conics in projective space.
-It supports classification (ellipse, parabola, hyperbola, degenerate cases), symbolic manipulation of conic matrices, intersections, distances, and projective transformations.
+Built on top of [SymPy](https://www.sympy.org/), it offers tools to construct, transform, and analyze geometric entities such as points, lines, and conics in projective space.

-The API includes:
+The API supports:

 - Conic representation in quadratic and polar forms
 - Constructing conics from 5 points, focus/directrix, center/radii, and more